The Summer Kidz Workshop is now taking applicants!

-Auditions for Mary Poppins will be held at The Historic 1929 Lyric Theater.
-Performance dates are August 1-3 and August 8-10, 2025.
-Ages 10 and up ONLY
+Auditions for The 25th Annual Putnam County Spelling Bee will be held at The Historic 1929 Lyric Theater.
+Performance dates are September 26-28 and October 3-5, 2025.
+Ages 16 and up ONLY.

 One of the most popular Disney movies of all time is capturing hearts in a whole new way: as a practically perfect musical!
 Based on the books by P.L.
 Travers and the classic Walt Disney film, Cameron Mackintosh and Disney’s Mary Poppins delighted Broadway audiences for over 2,500 performances and received nominations for nine Olivier and seven Tony Awards, including Best Musical.